-- Parents/carers who wish to apply for a place in Reception out of the normal age group should make a request to the Governing Board, as the Board is the admissions authority, Academy Governance Committee which is responsible for administering the admission arrangements at the School.
-The request needs to be accompanied by reasons for such a request and should be made by 1 December of the year prior to the year the child should enter Reception if they had not requested to defer applying. - The Admissions Committee of the Academy Governance Committee will convene a meeting to consider the request and will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
-This will include taking account of: - the parent's/carer's views; - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - whether the child has previously been educated out of their normal age group; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the Headteacher's views.
+Parents/carers who wish to apply for a place in Reception out of the normal age group should make a request to the AGC.
+The request needs to be accompanied by reasons for such a request and should be made by 1 December of the year prior to the year the child should enter Reception if they had not requested to defer applying.

+The AGC will convene a meeting to consider the request and will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
+This will include taking account of:

+- the parent's/carer's views; - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - whether the child has previously been educated out of their normal age group; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the Headteacher's views.